Descanonge/neba/docs/source/data/usage.rst

 It might help for some modules to have a cache to write information into.
 For instance source modules for multiple files leverage this.
 A module simply needs to be a subclass of :class:`.CachedModule`.
-This will automatically create a ``cache`` attribute containing a dictionary.
-It will also add a callback to the list of reset-callbacks of the interface, so that this module cache will be voided on parameters change.
+This will automatically create a dictionary in the ``cache`` attribute.
+It will also register a callback in the interface, so that this module cache will be voided on parameters change.
 This can be disabled however by setting the class attribute ``_add_void_callback`` to False (in the new module subclass).

 If a module has a cache, you can use the :func:`.autocached` decorator to make the value of one of its method or property automatically cached.
 Watch out